mpv-player/mpv/DOCS/man/options.rst

         affect this additionally.
 This can give incorrect results even with completely ordinary video sources.

         ``cuda`` is usually safe.
-Interlaced content will be weaved by the decoder, and it may not be possible for a deinterlacing filter to do anything useful with this.
+Interlaced content can be deinterlaced by the decoder, which is useful as there is no other deinterlacing mechanism in the opengl output path.
+To use this deinterlacing you must pass the option: ``vd-lavc-o=deint=[weave|bob|adaptive]``.
+Pass
+        ``weave`` to not attempt any deinterlacing.
         10bit HEVC is currently not supported but maybe we can add support after CUDA 8 is released (and it will be rounded down to 8 bits).

-        ``cuda-copy`` has the same limitations as ``cuda`` - particularly its handling of deinterlacing.
+        ``cuda-copy`` has the same behaviour as ``cuda`` - including the ability to deinterlace inside the decoder.
+However, traditional deinterlacing filters can be used in this case.

         All other methods, in particular the copy-back methods (like ``dxva2-copy`` etc.) are either fully safe, or not worse than software